LF-Decentralized-Trust-labs/Naryo/docs/tutorials/start_naryo_with_hedera.md

 Let's trigger the event from the Hardhat console:

+1. Open a new terminal.
-1. Start the Hardhat console:
+2. Start the Hardhat console:

     ```bash
-    npx hardhat console
+    npx hardhat console --network besu
     ```

-2. Execute the following commands to interact with your contract (replace `DEPLOYED_CONTRACT_ADDRESS` if needed):
+3. Execute the following commands to interact with your contract (replace `DEPLOYED_CONTRACT_ADDRESS` if needed):

 ```js
 var token = await ethers.getContractAt("MyToken", DEPLOYED_CONTRACT_ADDRESS);